ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 The sc-machine provides functionality for subscribing to the following syntactic elementary types of sc-events:

 * `ScElementaryEvent` is base class for all sc-events, it can be used to handle all sc-events for specified sc-element;
-* `ScEventAddOutgoingArc`, emits each time, when outgoing sc-arc from specified sc-element is created;
+* `ScEventGenerateOutgoingArc`, emits each time, when outgoing sc-arc from specified sc-element is created;
-* `ScEventAddIncomingArc`, emits each time, when ingoing sc-arc to specified sc-element is created;
+* `ScEventGenerateIncomingArc`, emits each time, when ingoing sc-arc to specified sc-element is created;
-* `ScEventAddEdge`, emits each time, when sc-edge from or to specified sc-element is created;
+* `ScEventGenerateEdge`, emits each time, when sc-edge from or to specified sc-element is created;
 * `ScEventEraseOutgoingArc`, emits each time, when outgoing sc-arc from specified sc-element is removing;
 * `ScEventEraseIncomingArc`, emits each time, when ingoing sc-arc to specified sc-element is removing;
 * `ScEventEraseEdge`, emits each time, when sc-edge from or to specified sc-element is removing;